Oregon Wants To Put An End To ‘Racially-Motivated’ 911 Calls, Would Allow Victims To Sue Caller

 — TED Talks (@TEDTalks) May 29, 2019

-The Oregon legislature would like to put a stop to that, and to that end, it’s considering a bill, recently passed overwhelmingly by the state’s Senate, that would put a financial burden on people who make such calls without reason.
+The Oregon legislature would like to put a stop to that, and to that end, it’s considering a bill, recently passed overwhelmingly by the state’s Senate, that would put a financial burden on people who make 911 calls without sufficient reason.

-Representative Janelle Bynum, who sponsored the bill, says that persons of color shouldn’t have to live in a world where the cops will be called on them for trivial reasons, or for no reason.
+Representative Janelle Bynum, who sponsored the bill, says that persons of color shouldn’t have to live in a world where the cops will be called on them for trivial reasons, or for no reason at all.
 “When someone gets the police called on them for just existing in public, it sends a message that you don’t belong here,” she said.

 Bynum herself was the victim of such a call.
-As she was conducting her own political campaign, going door-to-door to meet voters, when a neighbor called the cops on her because she looked “suspicious.”
-She was later given the chance to speak to the neighbor and hash things out with them, but not everyone on the receiving end of such a phone call is so lucky.
+The politician was conducting her political campaign, going door-to-door to meet voters, when a neighbor called the cops on her because she looked “suspicious.”
+She was later given the chance to speak to the neighbor and resolve the issue with them, but not everyone on the receiving end of such a phone call is so lucky.

-Oregon’s House of Representatives has passed its own version of this bill.
-As is usually the case with such things, there are slight differences between the bills that both chambers are considering; differences that will have to be hashed out before going to the governor for a signature.
-It remains unclear, as of this writing, if Oregon Governor Kate Brown intends to sign this bill.
+Oregon’s House of Representatives has passed its own version of the bill.
+As is usually the case with such things, there are slight differences between the bills that both chambers are considering, differences that will have to be hashed out before going to the governor for a signature.
+It remains unclear, as of this writing, if Oregon Governor Kate Brown intends to sign the bill.